 The saints remind us that a spiritual director is especially necessary for chosen souls, destined for the steep slope to calvary.
 Such souls, amid the darkest nights, when God is hidden and everything spiritual becomes obscure, find their only solace and comfort through obedience to the counsel of a wise spiritual director.
 In these moments, the director's guidance is a dim light in a dark chasm, without which a soul would find greater difficulty in advancing through the trial.
 It is thus that if a soul desires to attain divine union, then it ought to pray daily for the grace of a holy spiritual director; a grace which seems to be a near prerequisite for perfection.

-Everything we have said, or could say, about the spiritual life, can be summed up with one word; love.
-It is love that must govern all our actions.
 When Saint Therese of Lisieux discovered her vocation, she wrote; "I understood that the Church has a heart, that this heart was burning with love, and that it is love alone which gives life to its members; that if this love ever became extinct, the Apostles would no longer preach the Gospel, and the Martyrs would refuse to shed their blood.
 I understood that love comprised all vocations, that love was everything, that it embraced all times and places...in a word, that it was eternal!
 Then, in the excess of my delirious joy, I cried out; O Jesus my love...my vocation, at last I have found it...my vocation is love!"